BrownCSCI1230/grading_env/README.md

 The script relies on [aqt](https://github.com/miurahr/aqtinstall) which is a codebase for installing Qt headlessly.
 Unfortunately it is unofficial and not associated with the Qt company.

 The Dockerfile copies the script and installs Qt to `/opt/Qt`

+### Image scripts notes
+`build_project.sh` copies the source code into the `/home/user/work` folder because that is the default working directory when an executable is run.
+Relative filepaths such as paths to fragment/vertex shaders and config files for ray need to be in the folder at runtime.

+`run_autograder` lines 10-17 is a proxy for a try catch block in shell.
+My recommendation is to not write shell scripts and just use python scripts in the future.